Coxeter-biCatalan combinatorics: BiCatalan objects

-\begin{theorem} When $W$ is the symmetric group $S_n$ and $c$ is the linear Coxeter element, the number of maximal cones in $\bC(W,c)$ is the Baxter number. \end{theorem} For more on the Baxter number, see \cite{Baxter,CGHK}.
+\end{theorem} For more on the Baxter number, see \cite{Baxter,CGHK,FFNO}.
 Theorem~\ref{Baxter thm} was observed empirically (in the language of lattice congruences) in \cite[Section~10]{con_app} and then proven by J. West~\cite{West pers}.
 See also~\cite{Giraudo,rectangle}.
 The theorem is also related to the observation by Dulucq and Guibert \cite{DGStack} that pairs of twin binary trees are counted by the Baxter number.

 Once one sees that the Baxter number counts maximal cones of $\bC(W,c)$ for $W$ of type~A and for a particular $c$, it is natural to look at other types of finite Coxeter group $W$, with the idea of defining a ``$W$-Baxter number'' for each finite Coxeter group $W$.
 Indeed, there is a good notion of a ``type-B Baxter number'' discovered by Dilks~\cite{Dilks}.
 The Coxeter diagram of type~B is also a path, and taking $c$ to be a linear Coxeter element, the maximal cones of $\bC(W,c)$ are counted by the type-B Baxter number.
 Despite the nice type-B result, there seems to be little hope for a reasonable definition of the $W$-Baxter number, because some types of Coxeter diagrams are not paths and thus it is not clear how to generalize the notion of a \emph{linear} Coxeter element.